 Once you have your OneLink ID, simply start an application.
 You will answer some general identification and education questions first, and then attach the required supplemental documents.
-Please be thoughtful when entering your application - we cannot make any changes to your application (including, but not limited to, preferred name, phone numbers, email addresses, or any supplemental materials).
+Please be thoughtful when entering your application.
+We cannot make changes to your application for you, and you will not be able to make changes once it is submitted.

 Can I get an application fee waiver?

 We are able to offer application fee waivers for Peace Corps, AmeriCorps, City Year or Teach for America alumni as well as active duty military and veterans.
-If you meet any of these qualifiers, please send an official verification document from the organization to email@example.com.
+If you meet any of these qualifiers, please complete the Application Fee Waiver Request Form before submitting your application.
 Please note we cannot reimburse a processed application fee.
-We will provide you with a fee waiver code, which you must apply in lieu of making a payment.
-It may take up to 5 business days for us to review your document and issue a fee waiver code.
+Upon completing the request form, the admissions office will review your documentation within 5 business days and waive the application fee for you, if you qualify.
+This is an internal process.
+You will not receive an application fee waiver code.